Pre-Islamic Arabic poetry

-Pre-Islamic Arabic poetry is a term used to refer to Arabic poetry composed in pre-Islamic Arabia roughly between 540 and 620 AD.
-In Arabic literature, pre-Islamic poetry went by the name al-shiʿr al-Jāhilī ("poetry from the Jahiliyyah" or "Jahili poetry").
+Pre-Islamic Arabic poetry, known in Arabic literature as al-shi'r al-Jahili ("poetry from the Jahiliyyah", i.e. from the pre-Islamic period), was composed in Arabia roughly between 540 and 620 AD, the period of late antique Arabia.
 This poetry largely originated in the Najd (then a region east of the Hejaz and up to present-day Iraq), with only a minority coming from the Hejaz.
-Poetry was first distinguished into the Islamic and pre-Islamic by Ḥammād al-Rāwiya (d.
+Poetry was first distinguished into the Islamic and pre-Islamic by Hammad al-Rawiya (d.
 772).
 In Abbasid times, literary critics debated if contemporary or pre-Islamic poetry was the better of the two.

-Pre-Islamic poetry constitutes a major source for classical Arabic language both in grammar and vocabulary, and as a record of the political and cultural life of the time in which it was created.
+Pre-Islamic poetry constitutes a major source for the classical Arabic language both in grammar and vocabulary, and as a record of the political and cultural life of the time in which it was created.
 A number of major poets are known from pre-Islamic times, the most prominent among them being Imru' al-Qais.
-Other prominent poets included Umayya ibn Abi as-Salt, Al-Nabigha, and Zayd ibn Amr.
+Other prominent poets included Umayya ibn Abi as-Salt, al-Nabigha, and Zayd ibn Amr.
 The poets themselves did not write down their works: instead, it was orally transmitted and eventually codified into poetry collections by authors in later periods, beginning in the eighth century.
 Collections may focus on the works of a single author (such a collection is called a diwan) or multiple authors (an anthology).

 The emergence of these collections of pre-Islamic poetry was driven by three stages of expertise: that of the poet, the transmitter, and the scholar.
 Each was a distinct profession, though the same individual could participate in two or all three.
 The poet (sha'ir) creates the poetry and commits it to memory.
-The transmitters (ruwāt) take charge in its memorization and preservation, generally in a tribally affiliated manner.
+The transmitters (ruwat) take charge in its memorization and preservation, generally in a tribally affiliated manner.
 The scholars (or collectors) collect poetry across their sources into a single, written collection that can be copied and read.
-Scholarship in poetry (al-ʿilm biʾl shiʿr) emerged as a distinct disciple around the end of the eighth century, and most of its participants were mawāli (offspring of non-Arab converts to Islam) engaged in the royal courts of the empire.
+Scholarship in poetry (al-'ilm bi'l shi'r) emerged as a distinct discipline around the end of the eighth century, and most of its participants were mawali (offspring of non-Arab converts to Islam) engaged in the royal courts of the empire.
 Historically, experts in each domain of this process claimed authority over preservation which, in turn, functioned as a claim to authority over the representation of the past, and the poetry was the vehicle by which the pre-Islamic past was understood.